seanjun21/code-up/README.md

 ## codeUp (beta)
 codeUp is a platform that provides answers to your programming and existential questions (e.g., how to fly) in a real-time, 1-on-1 environment by your peers and experts.
-It seamlessly integrates real-time, collaborative Firepad code editor and instant messaging with other users.
+It seamlessly integrates real-time, collaborative code editor and instant messaging with other users.
 Let's go learn how to fly!

 To begin, register a user account or log in/authenticate with your GitHub credentials.
 Then ask your question, add relevant tags by topic, and see your question appear in a real-time lobby queue.
 Other users may then respond to your question and begin a 1-on-1 chat session to discuss and/or pair program solutions to your programming dilemma.
 Registration is not required, but you will be limited to only viewing posted questions as a guest user.

 The backend is built on Node.js and serves the frontend "view" with event-based communication provided by Socket.io.
-The user interface is framed with React and Redux, dressed with collaborative-mojo freely provided by Firepad.io in its open source fashion.
-PostgreSQL database provide the bookkeeping on users, questions, topic tags, and chat messages so an expert can review chat logs to continue helping a user with their question from where another may have left off.
+The user interface is framed with React and Redux, dressed with collaborative-mojo freely provided by Firepad.io code editor in its open source fashion.
+PostgreSQL database provides bookkeeping on users, questions, topic tags, and chat messages so an expert can review chat logs to continue helping a user with their question from where another may have left off.

 ## Screenshots